sunnypixels-io/sp-mdl/readme.txt

 == Description ==

-Material Design Lite is a first hackable Material Design WordPress theme for the 21st Century.
+SP MDL is a first hackable Material Design WordPress theme for the 21st Century.
 That uses Sass, ES6 and of course Material Design Lite by Google.

 == Installation ==